Why not make the switch to vegan milk? It’s tastier, cruelty-free, and better for the planet.

 Protein

 Soy milks contain more protein than most other vegan milks—many soy milk brands offer nearly a gram of protein per ounce.
 Other vegan milks can contain shockingly little protein.
 Even though almonds are protein-rich nut, most almond milk brands provide only tiny amounts of protein.
-For instance, most soy milks contain around seven grams of protein per serving, compared to around one gram provided by most almond milks.
-Coconut milks usually have even less protein than almond milk—so little that you might consider them protein-free.
+For instance, soy milks typically contain around seven grams of protein per serving, compared to around one gram provided by most almond milks.
+Coconut milks usually have even less protein than almond milk—so little that you might as well consider them protein-free.

 While soy milk offers an impressive nutrition profile, a product called Ripple, which is made from organically grown peas, is even better.
 In fact, Ripple’s unsweetened variety is probably the most nutritious choice of any widely-distributed vegan milk.
 The product has a bit more protein than does soy milk and 50 percent more calcium than cows’ milk.
 Ripple is also vitamin D fortified, and each serving contains omega 3s along with 32 milligrams of DHA.

 Many vegans fall short of consuming optimal amounts of protein.
-So if you want to boost your protein intake, purchase a brand that delivers at least five grams per serving.
+So if you wish to boost your protein intake, purchase a brand that delivers at least five grams per serving.
 Just check the product’s nutrition label for this information.

 Sugar